Authorize a representative – Business number

-To provide written authorization, you must complete and sign a Form RC59, Business Consent.
-The form may only be signed by an authorized person of the business.
+To give written authorization, you must fill in and sign Form RC59, Business Consent.
+Only an authorized person of the business may sign the form.
 This includes an owner, partner of a partnership, a director of a corporation, an officer of a non-profit organization, or a trustee of an estate.

 - Ensure the information provided is accurate.

-- You must grant the person named on the RC59 the authority to access your account information at one of the two levels listed below:
+- Grant the person named on Form RC59 the authority to access your account information at one of these two levels:

 - Level 1: disclose information only

-- Level 2: to disclose and request changes to information
+- Level 2: disclose and request changes to information

-By signing the RC59, you are authorizing a representative to have access to information regarding your business account (online if specified, via the telephone or in writing).
-Once completed and verified it must be sent to your CRA tax centre within six months of its signature date.
+By signing Form RC59, you are authorizing a representative to have access to information regarding your business account (online if specified, via the telephone or by mail).
+Once filled in and verified, it must be sent to your CRA tax centre within six months of the date it is signed.

 A representative with online access can file returns and check their status, view account balances and transactions, transfer payments, view correspondence, and more.
 See our List of services for representatives of businesses.

-For more information on this service, see the instructions on the Form RC59, Business Consent.
+For more information on this service, see the instructions on Form RC59.

 It is your responsibility to monitor and understand the transactions your representative is conducting on your behalf.
-By accessing My Business Account, you can view a list of representatives you've authorized as well as verify the latest activity on your account.
+By accessing My Business Account, you can view a list of representatives you have authorized, as well as check the latest activity on your account.

-If you feel your representative is not acting in your best interests, you should immediately remove their access to your information.
+If you feel your representative is not acting in your best interests, immediately remove their access to your information.